Back when I was … hmmm, about 12 years old, I don’t remember exactly…

 I’ve not shared these adventure stories in past (there was no internet back then).

 And because I authored the stories, I knew the different endings.
 But I would still play them myself.

 “A fool is a person who knows the difference between right and wrong, and chooses to do wrong.” – Andy Stanley

 But it kept me busy and happy.
-And it must have planted a seed in an overgrown part of my mind.
+And it must have planted a seed in a remote part of my mind.

 Because several life times later…

-In 2016 and 2017, I started to get serious with storytelling again.
+In 2016 and 2017, I started to get serious about storytelling again.